akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/prepare_crud.md

 ![Fuse set header](img/fuse_set_header.png)

-This time you need to Base64 encode your Alfresco credentials in the form ```"username:password``` to get this working.
+This time you need to Base64 encode your Alfresco credentials in the form ```"username:password"``` to get this working.

 The last step is to fire the request with the *HTTP4* component.
 Get one by using the *Generic* compontent once again and set the *Uri* to
 *http4://[myHost]:[myPort]/alfresco/api/-default-/public/alfresco/versions/1/nodes/${property.alfrescoID}?httpMethod=PUT*